Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <h2> Background </h2>
 <br>
 The San Francisco Bay Area, or officially speaking the "San Jose-San Francisco-Oakland, CA Combined Statistical Area" is the 5th largest metropolitan area in the United States, with a population of 9.7 million people, and 100+ cities.
-It might not seem too surprising to learn it takes 27 different public transit agencies cover this wide area.
+It might not seem too surprising to learn it takes 27 different public transit agencies to cover this wide an area.
 <br><br>
 That's a shame, because it SHOULD be surprising.
 New York City with it's 20 million people, Washington DC + Baltimore with 10 million, and Chicago with 9.8, have a grand total of 15 transit agencies between them.
 I wouldn't be surprised if the SF Bay Area had more public transit organizations per capita than any urban area on the planet.
 <br><br>